Fly To Casablanca, Morocco

 Casablanca Anfa Airport – CAS

-Food and beverage:There are several takeaways as well as a number of shops which provide food and drink options at Casablanca Airport.
+Food and beverages:There are several takeaways as well as a number of shops which provide food and drink options at Casablanca Airport.
 No international chains are visible.

 Currency Exchange:There are a number of money changing services available upon arrival.
 It is recommended that visitors have either USD or Euro’s to exchange into local currency.

-Lost Luggage:Lost Luggage should be reported directly to the travellers’ airline opposed to the airport.
+Lost luggage:Lost Luggage should be reported directly to the travellers’ airline opposed to the airport.
 Luggage lost inside the terminal building may be reported to airport staff.

-Airport Hotels:The Atlas Airport Hotel is the closest hotel to the airport, with several others being found slightly further away.
+Airport hotels:The Atlas Airport Hotel is the closest hotel to the airport, with several others being found slightly further away.

 The information on this page is correct as of August 2016.
 While every effort is made to keep information as fresh as possible, Travelstart.co.za takes no responsibility for any of the information being out of date or incorrectly noted.